stairwaytostability/421_521_final_project/README.md

 Rice BIOE 421/521 Final Project

-Brainstorming
-#A 21st Century Morning via Raspberry Pi
+## Brainstorming - A 21st Century Morning via Raspberry Pi

 As college students, waking up can be one of the most arduous tasks of the day.
 We plan to design a programmable alarm clock that will incorporate at least two of the following hardware components: